University of the Rockies Catalog - Student Rights and Responsibilities

 Students are responsible to provide the Registrar’s Office with changes to home, work, email address, phone numbers, or other key information.
-The student must provide that information to the Registrar’s Office within one week of the change on a University of the Rockies Change of Information form through their Student Portal or email the Registrar’s Office from the student’s current email of record.
+The student must provide that information to the Registrar’s Office within one week of the change through their Student Portal or email the Registrar’s Office from the student’s current email of record.

 Monitoring of Email Communications

 The University does not intend to monitor individual electronic mail as a routine matter, but may do so at any time as the University deems necessary for purposes of maintaining the integrity and effective operation of a student email system, once implemented.
 No facility exists on this system for the sending or receiving of private communications.

 The University reserves the right to inspect and disclose the contents of email as follows: